germanalen/fluid_sim/README.md

 Pressure solver is done according to Appendix B2 of [Introduction to the Conjugate Gradient Method Without the Agonizing Pain](https://www.cs.cmu.edu/~quake-papers/painless-conjugate-gradient.pdf) by Jonathan Richard Shewchuk.

-I am not very good at math, but I understood just enough to get it working.
-It runs on CPU and is far from efficient.
+The sim runs on CPU and is far from efficient.
 Video: https://youtu.be/Yq4zrmvY-To